 It’s the most popular website building software, powering over 35% of the internet when the two branches are combined, and 20% of all self-hosted websites.
 On top of that, it also runs over 1.5 million live online stores through the popular eCommerce plugin WooCommerce.

 Before its internet domination, WordPress started out as a humble blogging platform in 2003.

 Since then a community of WordPress enthusiasts has built upon the existing open-sourced code to create a complex content management system (CMS) and a development framework that allows anyone to design custom modules and plugins.
 So, now it’s possible to build any type of website on WordPress and it is often regarded as the most flexible website building tool.

-You can use it to build an online store, run a blog, sell online courses, create a membership site, or develop a marketplace.
+You can use it to build an online store, run a blog, sell online courses such as a SEO course, create a membership site, or develop a marketplace.
 Whatever type of website you want to build there will be a bunch of WordPress themes (web templates) that you can use and thousands of plugins to build the functionality you need.

 If you’re new to building websites, you should be aware that WordPress has a steeper learning curve than some other platforms because it is so flexible.
 However, this means it requires more than just a point-and-click approach to building a website and although you don’t have to, it’s likely at some point you will need to adapt the HTML or CSS code.

 It’s not as scary as it sounds as there is a ton of free information online to help you learn.
 The reward of complete control over your website is worth the additional skills needed.

 Shopify is often referred to as the go-to eCommerce platform and has been adopted by huge brands like Bulletproof, Hasbro, The Economist, Pepsi, and Heinz.
 So, if you were to ever question the ability to scale on the platform, there’s some proof that it’s possible!